Case Interview Practice

 Bars Gone Quiet: case interview walkthrough

 The "Bars Gone Quiet" case focuses on a profitability turnaround in the consumer industry.
-This medium-difficulty case is designed to test your quantitative skills and your ability to stress-test assumptions in a real-world scenario.
+This medium-difficulty case is designed to test your analytical skills and ability to make sound business decisions under pressure.

 What this case tests